Document Type

 Abstract

 Special interest groups share a dream: enacting legislation customized for, and hopefully drafted by, their industry.
-Customized rules created via legislative capture, though, are the worst case scenario from a public choice perspective: they enable narrow interests to capture rents without generating sufficient societal benefits.
-American intellectual property law offers useful case studies in legislative capture: special interests have created their own rules three times in the past forty years with the Semiconductor Chip Protection Act, Audio Home Recording Act, and Vessel Hull Design Protection Act.
+Customized rules created via legislative capture, though, are the worst-case scenario from a public choice perspective: they enable narrow interests to capture rents without generating sufficient societal benefits.
+American intellectual property (IP) law offers useful case studies in legislative capture: special interests have created their own rules three times in the past forty years with the Semiconductor Chip Protection Act, the Audio Home Recording Act, and the Vessel Hull Design Protection Act.
 Paradoxically, though, these customized IP systems have consistently disappointed their drafters: all three of these systems lie in desuetude.
-This result challenges the conventional wisdom about regulatory capture by special interests, suggesting there is less to fear from legislative capture than most legal scholars believe, in intellectual property and beyond.
+This result challenges the conventional wisdom about regulatory capture by special interests, suggesting there is less to fear from legislative capture than most legal scholars believe in intellectual property and beyond.
 The puzzle is why, when given free rein to design the rules that govern them, interest groups have done such a poor job in seizing that advantage.

 This Article brings together two scholarly debates.
-The first is within intellectual property: should IP doctrines be tailored by industry or comprise rules of general application?
+The first is within intellectual property: should IP doctrines be tailored by industry, or comprise rules of general application?
 The second is within public choice: how risky is regulatory capture by special interests?

 Recommended Citation